MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/modules-overview.md

 ## Modules in Dynamics 365 Commerce

-In Dynamics 365 Commerce, modules represent the core building blocks that make up an online e-Commerce page.
+In Dynamics 365 Commerce, modules represent the core building blocks that make up an online Commerce page.

-Here are some examples of modules that are used on e-Commerce site pages:
+Here are some examples of modules that are used on Commerce site pages:

 - A content block module that is featured on a page, and that shows a product image and description, together with a "call-to-action" button that can be used to purchase the product or get more information about it
 - A promo banner module that highlights a promotion as a banner on a page